Read This First

 Prompt 4: Let’s focus on how information theory is used in exploring social networks.
 Write a short, informative essay on this.

-The central claim is this: Social networks are complex systems where information is continuously generated, shared, and propagated among individuals and groups.
+In plain terms: Social networks are complex systems where information is continuously generated, shared, and propagated among individuals and groups.

 Information Theory and Social Networks